 The office of Public Administrator was established in 1880 by the General Assembly of the State of Missouri, and serves a four year term.
 The duties and responsibilities of the office are set forth in the Revised Statutes of Missouri in Chapters 473 and 475.
 Most persons under guardianship of the public administrator are incapacitated due to mental illness, developmental disabilities, or they are frail elderly individuals with no family to care for them.
 The guardian of a person must be available 24/7 to give medical consents and handle situations which may arise.

-The general powers and duties of a guardian of an incapacitated person shall be to take charge of the person of the Ward and to provide for the ward’s care, tretment, habilitation, education, support, and maintenance; and the powers and duties shall include, but not be limited to, the following:
+The general powers and duties of a guardian of an incapacitated person are to take charge of the person and to provide for their care, treatment, habilitation, education, support, and maintenance; and the powers and duties include, but are not limited to, the following:

-- Promote and protect the care, comfort, safety, health, and werlfare of the Ward.
+3. Promote and protect the care, comfort, safety, health, and welfare of the Ward.

-- To exercise all power and discharge all duties necessary or proper to implement the porivisions of this section.
+5. To exercise all power and discharge all duties necessary or proper to implement the provisions of this section.